Other articles you might like:

 What you need on shipping labels and why

-We all see shipping labels every day but most people don’t understand how a shipping label transports a package from point A to point B. Each section of a shipping label is used to help mail carriers identify and sort packages so that they can be routed to the correct destinations.
-Some of these sections are more important than others but they all play a role in making sure that your packages arrive safely.
+We all see shipping labels every day but most people don’t understand how a shipping label transports a package from point A to point B. Each section of a shipping label identifies and sorts packages so routing is successful.

-The basic anatomy of a shipping label includes a return address, a destination address, the date the package is shipped, the weight of the package, shipping priority and a tracking number.
-There are more specific features included with labels generated by various delivery services but these are the core sections required for a shipping label to work.
-We’ll go through every section with you to help you understand why the entire label is important and we’ll also help you avoid some common mistakes.
+The basic anatomy of a shipping label includes a return address, a destination address, the shipping date, weight, shipping priority, and a tracking number.
+There are also specific items that delivery services use but these are the core sections you need for your shipping label to work.
+In this article, we’ll go through every part of the shipping label to help you understand why they’re important, and some common mistakes to avoid.

-The return address provides a way to return a package in the event that it cannot be delivered.
-In most cases this will be the address of your business.
+The return address will return your package if delivery isn’t possible.
+In most cases, this will be the address of your business.
 However, if your business is outsourcing its shipping to a third party, you would use their address in this section.

 This is the date the package begins its travel through the delivery process.
 Although the address and tracking information is vital, the shipping date provides another source of data for delivery services to reference at a glance.
 Along with the shipping class, the shipping date helps mail carriers confirm that the package is traveling on time.

 A package’s weight determines the total shipping cost and it’s sorting.
 The loading of packages for delivery is by weight and size so trucks and containers balance properly.
 Improperly weighed packages can result in damage and extra charges to shipment.